 We have created a curriculum that is designed to develop knowledge and skills that are progressive, as well as transferable, throughout their time at St Thomas More and also to their further education and beyond.

 Within EYFS, geographical knowledge and skills are taught through ‘Understanding the World’, continuous provision activities and ‘Wellie Wednesday’.
 From Year 1 to Year 6, the knowledge and skills set out in the National Curriculum are taught using key learning questions based around our key values Inspiration, Education and Celebration.
 Using key learning questions allows clear opportunities for assessment.
 In Key Stage 1, geography is taught as part of a half-termly unit, focusing on the knowledge and skills stated in the National Curriculum.
-In Key Stage 2, geography is taught alongside our history units where possible, and if not then through discreet lessons.
+In Key Stage 2, geography is taught fortnightly.
 This knowledge is then revisited and built upon the following year.
 This allows for a broad and rich knowledge and skill based curriculum.
 We ensure we celebrate the diversity of the countries and cultures that are studied.

 Where appropriate subject lead and teachers will offer a wide range of extra-curricular activities, visits, trips and visitors to complement and broaden the curriculum, which are purposeful and link with the knowledge that will be taught in class.

 Children will have developed the geographical knowledge and skills to help them explore, navigate and understand the world around them and their place in it.
 Children will retain knowledge that is pertinent to geography with a real life context.
 Children will leave KS2 with a love of Geography, a strong knowledge of their local area and a confidence of the location of other countries and cities around the world.
 We want the children to have thoroughly enjoyed learning about geography, therefore encouraging them to undertake new life experiences now and in the future.